Development Guide¶

 Adding Background Jobs¶

-If you enabled background jobs, create tasks in src/app/tasks/:
+If you enabled background jobs, create tasks in src/app/tasks/.
+Task modules are

 # src/app/tasks/emails.py